tinymce/bedrock/README.md

 You can run bedrock's tests by executing:

-`$ npm run test`
+`$ bun test`

 This will not run `test-samples-fail` which will need to be run and verified manually.
 (All should fail)

-If you just want to run the basic tests (not property-based), use `$ npm run test-atomic`.
-If you want to run only the property-based tests, use `$ npm run test-props`.
-If you want to run the sample tests use `$ npm run test-samples-pass` and `$ npm run test-samples-fail`.
+If you just want to run the basic tests (not property-based), use `$ bun run test-atomic`.
+If you want to run only the property-based tests, use `$ bun run test-props`.
+If you want to run the sample tests use `$ bun run test-samples-pass` and `$ bun run test-samples-fail`.

 ## Docker